 If you don’t have an estate plan yet, we would be happy to help you establish one.
 If you have an estate plan already, and you have questions about whether it needs to be updated, we are available to review your plan and discuss necessary changes.

 You may already know that some of these important documents need to be notarized.
 In response to the COVID-19 pandemic, and thanks to the Executive Order D 2020 019 issued by Governor Polis on March 10, 2020, the requirement for personal appearance before a notary officer has been temporarily suspended.
 The above documents can now be notarized remotely via video conference.
 So rest assured, we can still assist you with your estate plan from beginning to end, even during the current stay-at-home orders.

-Contact our office now to schedule your telephone or video consultation.
+Contact our office now to schedule your telephone or video free consultation.